 Dynamic pipelines

-The following example generates a list of parallel test steps based upon the test/* directory within your repository:
+For example, the following code snippet is an executable shell script that generates a list of parallel test steps based upon the test/*

 #!/bin/bash